kalamun/ILIAS-MinDefConnect/README.md

 When the patch is enabled, you can navigate to the OIDC settings page (`Administration` > `Authentication and Registration` > `OpenID Connect`) and enable the UserInfo endpoint support by checking the relative checkbox.
 You can also choose to remove the default login form from the login page by checking the relative box.

+All the admin users are forced to log-in via OIDC.
+To support the internet workflow, a secondary client ID has been added to the settings page.
+When set, the admin users will be authentified by using that secondary client ID.

 ## Requirements
 This plugin is compatible with ILIAS v10.5, untested on other v10.x versions.